SHARANYAKPODDER/bitcoin-closing-price-prediction/README.md

 market variables.

-I have done the above course project during my course-work "Data Science and Machine Learning(DSE302)" while studying at Indian Institute of Science Educatioon and Research(IISER) Bhopal in the 3rd year of my BS.
+I have done the above course project during my course-work "Data Science and Machine Learning(DSE302)" while studying at Indian Institute of Science Educatioon and Research(IISER) Bhopal in the 3rd year of my BS in Data Science.